Aseanseen/CS4222_Project/README.md

 - Find the best setting for power saving
 - Measure energy consumption using Cooja
 - Maybe change the `DETECT_TO_ABSENT`, `ABSENT_TO_DETECT` to change based on the actual time of 30s and 15s, rather than the current implementation which assumes each cycle lasts for 1s.

+# Directory changes - KW
+- `token.c` - Main code.
+Contains A^2 protocol.
+- `constants.h` - Contains constants used throughout the code.
+- `dist_utils.h` - RSSI-Distance approximation code.
+- `quorum_utils.h` - Determining of quorum intervals where the device sleeps and operates based on A^2 protocol.
+- `cycle_logic.h` - Contains logic code on cycle paradigm of the devices.
+Determines when a device is detected or absent for a certain amount of time.
+- `hashArray.h` - Hash Array Code to store information by device address.